bartolomej/my-website/README.md

 </p>

 Hello there!
-This is my personal website for the year 2020.
-I built this using [Gatsby.js](https://www.gatsbyjs.org/) SSR.
+This is my personal website built in 2020.

 ![Website DEMO](./screenshot.png)